jackyzha0/jackyzha0.github.io/content/thoughts/Farcaster.md

 ## Distributed Host Architecture
 Farcaster allows users to host their content on any web server as long as they sign everything with their private key.

-There are two options for hosting: self-hosting and using a managed host (Gmail does for email and Github does for [[thoughts/git|Git]]).
+There are two options for hosting: self-hosting and using a managed host (like Gmail does for email and Github does for [[thoughts/git|Git]]).